hatchet/hatchet/docs/chopper_api.rst

 indicates heavy load imbalance.
 These calculations are performed by using pandas DataFrame operations.
 The computed load imbalance value per node is added as a new column in the DataFrame.
-The threshold parameter in the function can be used to to filter out nodes that have metric values below a threshold.
+The threshold parameter in the function can be used to filter out nodes that have metric values below a threshold.
 This function outputs a new GraphFrame that has the same graph as the input GraphFrame but a DataFrame that is sorted by the newly added load imbalance column.